deckhouse/deckhouse/modules/101-cert-manager/docs/USAGE.md

 ## Issuing a self-signed certificate

-In this case, the entire process is even more straightforward than that of LetsEncypt.
+In this case, the entire process is even more straightforward than that of LetsEncrypt.
 Simply replace the issuer name (`letsencrypt`) with `selfsigned`:

 ```yaml
 apiVersion: cert-manager.io/v1